abachaa/MEDIQA-Chat-2023/README.md

 - Registration ends: March 3rd, 2023
 - Release of the test sets: March 15, 2023
 - Run & code submission deadline: March 22, 2023
-- Release of the official results by the organizers: March 31, 2023
+- Release of the official results by the organizers: April 7, 2023
 - Paper submission deadline: May 2, 2023
 - Notification of acceptance: May 22, 2023
 - Camera-ready paper due: June 6, 2023